 a bit wobbly, yet effective winter grid

 Just down the road, the Keswick Hunt Club ~ where my sister held her wedding reception in 1967.
-A mecca for horsemen, many a wild party held here over the century and some marriages went astray.
+A mecca for horsemen where many a wild party was held here over the century and some marriages went astray.
 Elizabeth Taylor starred in Giant, filmed in part down the hill.

 low key facade at the Hunt Club, yet quite the local draw for huntsmen and their women